Home Care Instructions

 It is normal to experience some temperature and pressure sensitivity after each appointment.
 The sensitivity should subside a few weeks after the placement of the final restoration.
 Mild pain medications may also be used as directed by our office.

 If your bite feels uneven, if you have persistent pain, or if you have any other questions or concerns, please call our office at Olympia Office Phone Number 360-742-3912.

-Have questions?To schedule a consultation with Dr. Bode or Dr. Russell or for any questions please call our office at Olympia Office Phone Number 360-742-3912 or you can use our online contact form.
+Have questions?To schedule a consultation with Dr. Bode, Dr. Russell or Dr. Maynard or for any questions please call our office at Olympia Office Phone Number 360-742-3912 or you can use our online contact form.